 Tiago Apolonia VS NG Pak Nam

-The 19 years old player from Hong-Kong played smartly against Apolonia.
-He managed to place the ball in opposite corners of the table and tested the Portguese footwork, which made him make many unforced errors.
+The 19-year-old player from Hong Kong played smartly against Apolonia.
+He managed to place the ball in opposite corners of the table and tested the Portuguese player’s footwork, which caused him to make many unforced errors.

-With 10-11 for Apolonia and 2-2 in the set score, we enjoyed one of best points of the day, in which the Portuguese came back from lobbing to attacking with his forehand and managed to score his third set.
+With 10-11 for Apolonia and 2-2 in the set score, we enjoyed one of best points of the day, where the Portuguese player came back from lobbing to attacking with his forehand and managed to score his third set.
 In the next set, he got to a 10-8 score and two match balls.
-A silly mistake and an exceptional forehand topspin by NG Pak Nam leveled the score, and the player from Hong King would end up winning that set and the seventh too, to make one of the biggest upsets of the competition.
+A silly mistake and an exceptional forehand topspin by NG Pak Nam levelled the score, and the player from Hong Kong ended up winning that set, and the seventh, to make it one of the biggest upsets of the competition.